The FIRE Movement (Financially Independent, Retire Early) has people retiring as early as 35 or 40.

-But unless you’re making a seriously above average income early in life and can live bare bones, that probably won’t be an option for you.
+But unless you’re making a seriously above-average income early in life and can live bare-bones, that probably won’t be an option for you.

 That’s not the same as retiring in your thirties or forties, but it’s a lot better than waiting until 65, 67, or even 70.
-And you’ll still be retiring in the prime of your life – or at least late prime.
+And you’ll still be retiring in the prime of your life – or at least in the late prime.

 Don’t be too upset if you’re not able to retire sooner.
 In fact, there are even certain advantages to retiring at 55.

 (And it’s still a heck of a lot better than retiring at 65.)

 Table of Contents

 How to Retire at 55 (10 Years Ahead of the Average!)

 Work With a Professional Who Can Help You Meet Your Goals